GLOBAL MARKETS-Yen hits 4-1/2-year low vs dollar, oil and gold tumble

 MSCI's world equity index, which tracks

-stocks in 45 countries, was down 0.07 percent, but ended a third
+stocks in 45 countries, was down 0.21 percent but was on course

 The FTSEurofirst 300 index of leading European